Mediating over Children and Finances

 Family Mediation To Help Deal With Property And Financial Disputes And Family Disputes Involving Children

-Family Mediation is the family courts preferred way of dealing with family matters and family legal cases including Divorce, disputes over money, debts, the family home, finances, property, pensions and arrangements for the children, including residency of a child, payment of child maintenance, overnight stays and contact with a child.
+Family Mediation is the family courts preferred way of dealing with family matters and family legal cases including Divorce, disputes over money, debts, the family home, finances, property, pensions and arrangements for the children, including residency of a child, child maintenance, overnight stays and contact with a child.
 The UK Government want people involved in family disputes to attend family mediation and to try to sort matters out between themselves.
 In many cases family court judges will order people to attend family mediation when they reach the first hearing in court.
 From 22 April 2014 anyone who wants to go to court or take someone to court over a family legal matter must first attend a MIAM (mediation information and assessment meeting) before they can apply to go to court, make an application to court, or issue family court proceedings.

 Click here to see the 10 Good Reasons Why You Should Consider Family Mediation